Governed Agent Runtime

 The runtime is real.

 Not a roadmap.
 Not a set of architecture documents.
-A running system -- with real schemas, real memory stores, real operator surfaces, and real governance primitives executing against real workloads.
+A running V2 system, real schemas, real memory stores, real operator surfaces, real governance primitives, executing behind a memory boundary, Decision authority, capability dispatch, a temporal substrate, WebRuntime, the crawler, and API runtime contracts.

 "Gets better slowly and reliably rather than fast and unpredictably."